 Cd (drag coefficient) and Cl (lift coefficient) are used to characterize a vehicle's aerodynamic performance.
 These coefficients have been traditionally determined by wind tunnel tests.
-However, SC/Tetra has been validated for calculating aerodynamic performance with minimum error compared to experiment data.
+However, SC/Tetra has been validated for calculating aerodynamic performance with minimum error compared to experimental data.
 SC/Tetra can model precise underbody details and pipes due to its highly tuned solver that consumes minimal memory.
 Software Cradle is dedicated to continually improving SC/Tetra's accuracy and capabilities.
-The company also provides technical support by conducting complex, high level simulations for its clients.
+The company also provides technical support by conducting complex, high-level simulations for its clients.

 In addition to vehicle aerodynamics, optimization of interior climate control systems is also an important CFD application.
 Applications include interior heating and cooling (including solar radiation) and windshield defogging and defrosting.
 SC/Tetra is capable of handling very complicated geometries with its sophisticated and robust grid generator and low memory consumption solver.
 In addition, SC/Tetra offers unique capabilities for predicting occupant comfort by employing a fully coupled human body thermoregulatory model.
 This model considers the detailed human body vascular system and individual physiological factors.